EvgeniiTitov/ml-pool/README.md

 - Test if a worker just fails (raise manually) - hangs the receiving thread
 - Pool needs to be manually closed (can automate with atexit?)
-- Test with proper model (YOLO or something)
+- Test with proper model (YOLO or something) - fix loading Torch model
 - More thorough testing from multiple threaded callers + API test